mousyball/pytorch-trainer/docs/priority.md

 ## priority table

+> TODO: Rewrite the description to make it clear to understand.
 * The priority table is designed for controlling hook execution order
     * HIGHEST means execution first
 * HIGHEST, VERY_HIGH, HIGH: hooks which requests data from the trainer before data been overwrite